2026 수특 영독연 14강 변형문제 (1-9번)

 1 프로젝트 논의를 위한 회의 참석 요청

-One ____ my current responsibilities is to lead the quality systems project.
+____ of my current responsibilities is to lead the quality systems project.

-As I embark on this task, I’m in the initial stages of gathering information about the existing systems and understanding the requirements from ____ users’ perspective.
+As I embark on this task, I’m in the initial stages of gathering information about ____ existing systems and understanding the requirements from the users’ perspective.

-Thank you for considering ____ request, Ruth.
+Thank you for considering my request, ____

 2 Sal의 암 수술